rossyndicate/yojoa-rs-secchi/README.md

 Much of the code in this repository was adapted from the repo [ROSSyndicate/ROSS_RS_mini_tools](https://github.com/rossyndicate/ROSS_RS_mini_tools) - and has been focused for the purposes of this project.
 You may wish to start at the ROSS_RS_mini_tools repo if you are adapting this code base for a different location/purpose.

-Note, you should not have to re-run the GEE acquisition steps in order to run the workflow in the `programs` folder.
-All data have been archived in the 'data/fromDrive' folder that are created in the first three scripts of the workflow, which means that the workflow can be run from step 4 without any changes to the repository or re-running previous scripts.
+Note, you do not have to re-run the GEE acquisition steps in order to run the workflow in the `programs` folder.
+Files that are created in the first three scripts of the workflow are stored in the folder `data/upstreamRS`, which means that the workflow can be run from step 4 without any changes to the repository or re-running previous scripts.

 # Folders